claudiocmenezes/proj_vinculos/README.md

 # proj_vinculos

-This project details the procedings and metodologies used to detect irregular workers with Machine Learning algorithms.
+This project details procedures and metodologies used to detect irregular workers with Machine Learning algorithms.